 Often, job interviewers will have other people come and check out the interviewees.

 So that means you should be on the top of your game.

 That starts with how you interact with people, even the receptionist.

 Smile, greet them warmly, and be polite as you announce yourself and tell them why you are at the gym.

 Receptionists are important and are often asked what they think of each interviewee.

 After that, sit back and wait till you are called to the interview.

-During that time, make sure you greet and smile at every staff member you come across.
+During that time, ensure you greet and smile at every staff member you encounter.

-First impressions count and even the simple act of being friendly can count in your favor.
+First impressions count, and even being friendly can count in your favor.